XxxGHOSTX/quantum.calc.magneticfield/README.md

 ## Author

-This code was created by Tony Macier III
+This code was created by LT.III